Blasts hit militia group position at Iraq's Balad air base: security sources

 TIKRIT, Iraq (Reuters) - Several blasts hit a position held by Iraqi Shi’ite paramilitaries next to Balad air base north of Baghdad on Tuesday, an Iraqi military official and a source in a paramilitary group said.

+It was one of a series of explosions in recent weeks at weapons depots, bases or positions belonging to factions within the Popular Mobilisation Forces (PMF), Iraq’s umbrella of mostly Shi’ite Muslim paramilitary groups.

 Balad base hosts U.S. forces and contractors and is located about 80 km (50 miles) north of Baghdad.
-An Iraqi Shi’ite militia group, which is backed by Iran, is stationed nearby.
+A PMF group that is backed by Iran is stationed nearby.

-The military official said the intended target of the blasts was the militia’s position near the base.
+The military official said the intended target of the blasts was the group’s position near the base.
 The paramilitary source said his group’s weapons depot was specifically targeted by an aerial bombardment.

 The U.S.-led coalition could not immediately be reached for comment.
 There were no immediate reports of casualties.